 Potters Bar Museum tells the story of the growth of Potters Bar from a tiny village on the Great North Road, to the thriving present day town.

-The Museum opened in 1990 and offers a delightful jumble of nostalgia of items relating to Potters Bar and the local area.
+The museum opened in 1990 and offers a delightful nostalgic jumble of items relating to Potters Bar and the local area.
 It is in one of the earliest known sites of interest in the area, facing the timber-framed Wyllyotts Manor, part of which dates back to the 14th century (now used as a restaurant and a public house).